 A great review of “A strange-looking keyboard” designed for humans who want to type in comfort, contrary to all others keyboards that look like old typewriters.

-Keyboards and computers obviously go hand in hand.
+Keyboards and computers go hand in hand.
 For the most part, they haven’t changed much over the years, offering up a consistent experience.
 Sure, there have been split keyboards that offer better ergonomics, different key switch and keycap types, and even different sizes.
 But for the most part, the layouts have remained the same.
 Every once in a while, however, a company re-designs the keyboard for a better experience.

 When you think about it, the key placement on the Cleave keyboard for the Enter, Backspace, and Shift makes perfect sense.
-Accessing these with your thumbs and index fingers saves time and actually feels better than the slightly pinky stretch.
+Accessing these with your thumbs and index fingers saves time and feels better than the slightly pinky stretch.
 Other keys like the dedicated cut, copy, paste, and undo keys are nice additions

 The Cleave keyboard also allows for a closer mouse placement to the keyboard, further enhancing the ergonomics of your workspace.